-However, insecticide is available to homeowners for treating when they're in the larva/caterpillar stage, which is when they are doing their damage.
+However, insecticide is available to homeowners for preventing them when they're in the larva/caterpillar stage, which is when they are doing their damage.

 - There are an abundance of insecticides available on the market that treat armyworm infestations.
+Theres one type that's preventative; another type that's curative of current infestations.
 Many of our stores carry products (please call ahead to confirm we have them in stock.)

-- Liquid insecticides are best if you are combatting an infestation.
-We recommend two treatments: one in the evening and one the next morning
+- Liquid insecticides are best if you are combatting a current infestation.
+We recommend two treatments: one in the evening and one the next morning.

 - Repetition: Treat more than once.
 Just because the armyworms have gone to pupae stage does not mean they are gone.
 They will mature, lay eggs, hatch, and infest your yard again.
 Be vigilant and treat multiple times according to the insecticide instructions in order to break the armyworm life cycle.